 The BNSF coal train eastbound through Douglas.

-One last museum view and after a recommendation for dinner, we drove over to the Chicago, Burlington and Quincy Douglas station now called the Depot Restaurant.
+One last museum view and after a recommendation for dinner, we drove over to the Chicago, Burlington and Quincy Douglas station now called the Depot Restaurant and I enjoyed a pub steak.

 The Chicago, Burlington and Quincy freight house.

 The Chicago and North Western freight house.
-We checked into the Super 8 where I wrote this story and called it an early night.
+We checked into the Super 8 then called it an early night.